Getting started with a Flexible Stocks & Shares ISA – common questions and misconceptions

 Can I have more than one Stocks & Shares ISA?

 JL: You can, there’s no rules against having more than one account.
-You can’t, however, make contributions to more than one Stocks & Shares ISA in any given tax year.
+And from April 2024, you can contribute to more than one Stocks & Shares ISA in a tax year.

-So, you wouldn’t, for example, be able to invest £10,000 in a Stocks & Shares ISA with one provider and £10,000 with another.
-You’d have to pick one account to deposit into during any given year.
+So, you would, for example, be able to invest £10,000 in a Stocks & Shares ISA with one provider and £10,000 with another.
+But you are responsible for not exceeding your £20,000 annual allowance.

 Am I stuck with the same ISA provider forever once I’ve opened my account?